-Within this unit students are given the opportunity to explore various materials and techniques related to the theme sweets.
+In this unit students are given the opportunity to explore various materials and techniques related to the theme sweets.
 Students will draw from direct observation focusing on 3 dimensional shapes looking at cylinders and cubes.
 Students will apply detail to their work and will develop painting skills focusing on blending and application of paint.
 The contemporary artist Sarah Graham will inspire students.
 Sketchbooks will be used to develop ideas where they will draw various logos of famous brands and learn how to draw various shapes of different sweets.
 The final outcome is to produce a detailed painting of sweets focusing on form, tone and pattern.
-All students will become involved in assessment for learning during the project where they will record peer and self-assessment in sketchbooks which they can reflect on during learning.
+All students will record peer and self-assessment in sketchbooks which they can reflect on during learning.